harrisonlab/popgen/INDEX.md

 The BEAST analysis has to be so far set-up by hand.
 A guide to do so and obtain a final tree is given in the model analysis file above.

 ##SNP
 ###Scripts to call SNPs on multiple individuals using a single genome/transcriptome reference, filter (and downsample) them, and establish the basic population structure.
+Also, call structural variants.

 **Model analysis file:** [pre_SNP_calling_cleanup.sh] (https://github.com/harrisonlab/popgen/blob/master/snp/pre_SNP_calling_cleanup.sh)